 Section 7: Evaluation of Teaching and Teaching Portfolio

-In addition to their recommendation on promotion, departmental committees should submit a separate memo with an assessment of the candidate’s Teaching Portfolio and an observation of the candidate’s teaching.
-This memo may be prepared by someone not on the committee but should be a tenured faculty member.
-To prepare the memo, reviewers should use the Peer Review of Teaching Protocol developed by Dr. Ingrid Novodvorsky, who is prepared to consult with candidates and committees on peer reviews (firstname.lastname@example.org).
-The memo should also review the candidate’s Teacher-Course Evaluations or other student assessments with comparison groups.
+In addition to their recommendation on promotion, departmental committees should submit a separate memo with an assessment of the candidate’s Teaching Portfolio, an observation of the candidate’s teaching and a review of the candidate’s student evaluations.
+This memo may be prepared by someone not on the committee.
+The teaching observation should be conducted following Office of Instruction and Assessment’s Review of Teaching Protocol developed by Dr. Ingrid Novodvorsky, who is prepared to consult with candidates and committees (email@example.com).

-Section 8: Service and Outreach Portfolio (Optional for P&T Reviews)
+Section 8: Portfolio to Document Leadership in Service and Outreach

 This section should be used by candidates whose outreach and service duties are a major part of their assigned duties.
-The Service and Outreach Portfolio has two parts: an Overview of the candidate’s service or outreach efforts and Supplementary Documentation that provides evidence and full assessments of the candidate’s impact.
+The Leadership Portfolio has two parts: an Overview of the candidate’s service or outreach efforts and Supplementary Documentation that provides evidence and assessments of the candidate’s impact.
 The Overview is forwarded for reviews at the college and university levels, while the Supplementary Documentation is for departmental reviews and will not generally be forwarded for subsequent reviews.
 Candidates who have significant service and outreach duties may request that external reviewers receive their portfolios.
-Collaborator letters should be included (in Section 10) after external review letters.
+Collaborator letters should be included after external review letters.

 - Candidates should consult our resource page on the scholarship of engagement: http://facultyaffairs.arizona.edu/content/promoting-inclusive-view-scholarship